ThiagorBraz/travel-agency-mvc-project/README.md

 - CSS/ and JavaScript/ — Front-end assets
 - App_Start/ — Route and filter configurations

+## Database

+The file `T-SQL_BrazsToursTravelAgencyDB.sql` contains the full database schema and data for this project, including tables for Bookings, AgeGroup, Gender and PaymentMethod.

+To restore the database:
+1. Open SQL Server Management Studio (SSMS)
+2. Run the script `T-SQL_BrazsToursTravelAgencyDB.sql`
+3. Update the connection string in Web.config if needed

 ## Note on Images

 The Content/ folder containing the project images has not been